U.S. Senate in rare Saturday session on $1 trln infrastructure bill - Up News Info

 The ambitious plan has the backing of Democrats and Republicans alike and has already cleared two hurdles by broad margins in the closely divided Senate.

 But so far lawmakers have not seen the final text of the bill, which includes about $550 billion in new spending and was still being written on Saturday.
-Earlier votes were for a shell bill that the actual legislation will be added to once it is complete.
+Earlier votes were for a shell bill that will incorporate the actual legislation once it is complete.

 Advertisement